 - They are a Bible, Devotional, or Lectionary where a different marking scheme is more useful.

-How can I find information about the edition in my library?
+How can I find citation information about the edition in my library?

 If you want to find information about the corresponding print edition: